PavelUgreninov/Hashing/README.md

 # Hashing Module

-This package is developed for applying different hashing approaches to genomic data and analysing the Jaccard similarity of the resulting hash tables.
+This package provides a comprehensive framework for applying and evaluating different hashing approaches to genomic data.
+It enables the analysis of Jaccard similarity between resulting hash tables, offering an intuitive workflow for benchmarking hashing functions across various configurations.

+The module facilitates the validation of hashing strategies in genomic contexts by enabling researchers to:
+- **Benchmark** different hashing functions and parameters
+- **Assess** the discriminative power of hash-based representations across species
+- **Generate** similarity matrices that inform the development of novel approaches
+- **Create** training data for annotating metagenomic classifiers

 ## Scripts Overview